 - 5.1.
-Luminate FE colleges strives to achieve the most effective use of ESFA and WYCA funding to support the maximum number of eligible learners.
-Learners with an annual gross income, for the 2023/2024 tax year, which runs from 6 April 2023 5 April 2024, of: - £30,000 and below 16-19 year olds for household income; - £30,000 and below (19+, AEB, WYCA) for household income; - Receiving Free College Meal entitlement.
+Luminate FE colleges strives to achieve the most effective use of DfE, WYCA and YNYCA funding to support the maximum number of eligible learners.
+Learners with an annual gross income, for the 2024/2025 tax year, which runs from 6 April 2024 5 April 2025, of: - £30,000 and below 16-19 year olds for household income; - £30,000 and below (19+, AEB, WYCA) for household income; - Receiving Free College Meal entitlement.

-It is important for assessors to distinguish between Free College Meal entitlement and discretionary meal support.
+It is important for the member of staff assessing the student's fund application to distinguish to distinguish between Free College Meal entitlement and discretionary meal support.
 Free College Meals are for learners who meet the government criteria, the majority were previously receiving free school meals at school.
 Discretionary meal support is for learners who are not eligible for the government free college meals, but are eligible for the Learner Support Fund.
 Refer to Appendix 1.1. for details of the income evidence required for Free College Meal entitlement.